Big SQL Energy Beginner Course: Lesson 9 Boolean Logical Operators

 Got BDE?⚡️

 Hi BDEs!
-Welcome to Lesson 8 of the free Big SQL Energy Beginner Course⚡️ Today we’re learning about filtering data using Boolean Operators in the WHERE clause in SQL!
+Welcome to Lesson 9 of the free Big SQL Energy Beginner Course⚡️ Today we’re learning about filtering data using Boolean Operators in the WHERE clause in SQL!

-If you’re new here, I’m Jess Ramos, the founder of Big Data Energy and the creator of the BEST SQL course and community: Big SQL Energy⚡️.
+I’m Jess Ramos, the founder of Big Data Energy and the creator of the BEST SQL course and community: Big SQL Energy⚡️.
 Check me out on socials: 🔗LinkedIn, 🔗Instagram, 🔗YouTube, and 🔗TikTok.
+And of course subscribe to my 🔗newsletter here for all my upcoming lessons and updates— all for free!

 Lesson 9: Boolean Logical Operators